icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The description element does not exist."
 }
 ```
-    8. The description data structure must be a syntactically valid JSON array.
+    8. Test case [-10708](#id-testCase-10708){ #id-testCase-10708 }: The description data structure must be a syntactically valid JSON array.
 ``` json
 {
   "code": -10708,